grantlouisales/SeniorProjectSRS/README.md

 ### 1.4.4 Architecture <a name="1.4.4-architecture" />
 The QA campaign service will have meetings with the organizations architectual design council to help form the architecture of the service.

+The QA campaign service will have code reviews with other developers to ensure efficiency is at a professional level.

 <br>